29.07.2022 | En route in "Axpoland": Through the wild Rhine Gorge

 The Ilanz power pant were built between 1984 and 1992 and are headquartered in Ilanz/Glion.
 They are a partner plant of the Canton of Grisons, the concession granting towns and Axpo Power AG.
 The two independent power plant stages Panix and Tavanasa use the water inflows in the catchment area of the Anterior Rhine as well as some of the turbine water outflow from the Kraftwerke Vorderrhein.
 The Panix reservoir is used mainly for balancing on a weekly or monthly basis.

 The Frisal power plant, a run-of-river power plant at Brigels, was commissioned in 1960.
 It has an installed capacity of 11.6 MW.

 The Russein power plant was renovated between 2012 and 2015.
-The power plant capacity was more than doubled (from 11.6 to 24.2 MW) and the dam at Barcuns was raised by 5 metres, which increased the useful volume of the reservoir from 115,000 to 210,000 m3.
+The power plant capacity was more than doubled (from 11.6 to 24.2 MW) and the dam at Barcuns was raised by five metres, which increased the useful volume of the reservoir from 115,000 to 210,000 cubic meters.
 Investments for the expansion of the power plant amounted to CHF 100 million.
-Axpo Hydro Surselva owns 60 per cent of the facility.
+Axpo Hydro Surselva owns 60% of the facility.